tylermcatee/TileWars/README.md

 TileWars
 ========

 TileWars application written for Facebooks 2013 Norcal Regional Hack-a-thon.
-Won Honorable Mention.

-All code here was written in 24 hours as of the "finished" commit.

-Code was updated to fix bugs and improve gameplay as intended.
+One of three apps that won an honorable mention.
+The "Finished" commit marks the end of the hack-a-thon.

+We are continuing to impove the application and plan to release it soon to the app store.